pcherna/pegasus-example-apps/README.md

 ### Update your Python path

-In `manage.py` add the following two lines:
+So that your Pegasus project can find the **pegasus-example-apps**, add the following two lines to your Pegasus project's `manage.py`:

 ```python
 os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'project_slug.settings')